kkneomis/cyber_labs_documentation/command_line_basics-2.md

 file1.txt file2.txt file3.txt
 ```

-By default, ls should us the files that would normally be visible in a GUI interface.
+By default, ls shows us the files that would normally be visible in a GUI interface.
 However there can sometimes be hidden files.
 To view these, we use ```ls -a```.
 Hidden files usually start with a period in their names.

 ```console
 user:~/topsecret/files$ ls -a